makrai/notes/scialom2004-multiling-summ.md

   * Together with English newspapers from the popular CNN/Daily mail dataset,
 * cross-lingual comparative analyses based on SOTA systems
 * highlight existing biases which motivate the use of a multi-lingual dataset
-* strong baselines from multilingual abstractive text generation models;
+* strong baselines from multilingual abstractive text generation models
 * cross-lingual analysis of the results obtained by different approaches

 # 1 Intro